 - Slow down erosion.

-Q.110) What we call the portion of a brick cut across the width?
+110. What do we call the portion of a brick cut across the width?

 The major types of reinforcements used in prestressing are: